tliron/prudence.archive/libraries/jsr223/license/readme.txt

 https://glassfish.dev.java.net/public/CDDLv1.0.html

-It is, as I understand, this jar is simply the source code for the JSR-223 implementation from JDK 1.6 compiled for JDK 1.5.
+As I (Tal Liron) understand it, this jar is simply the source code for the JSR-223 implementation from JDK 1.6 compiled for JDK 1.5.

 Note that the reference implementation available at JCP is only a partial implementation of the JSR.
 For reference, it is available here: